This article was reviewed by Dr. Niraj Patel for the accuracy of information.

-When squatting, you’re supposed to have your thumb under the barbell.
-But, If you lack external shoulder rotation, some people say it’s easier to get into position with the thumb over the bar.
+When squatting, you're supposed to have your thumb under the barbell.
+But, if you lack external shoulder rotation, some people say getting into position with the thumb over the bar is easier.

-I wouldn’t bank on this kind of technique long term, because ultimately I think it reduces the amount of tension that you can generate through your upper back musculature.
-But if it gives you some temporary relief then it’s definitely a modification I support.
+I wouldn't bank on this kind of technique long term because it ultimately reduces the amount of tension you can generate through your upper back musculature.
+But if it gives you some temporary relief, then it's definitely a modification I support.

 Takeaway: experiment with the position of your thumb, moving it from under to over the barbell, to see if it help.

 Check out my article on whether powerlifting will destroy your body in the long-term.

 4. Move The Bar Higher On Your Back

 Placing the bar lower on your back will require additional shoulder mobility versus placing the bar higher on your back.

 If you're a powerlifter, you will likely have been taught to low-bar squat.

 This is a position where the barbell is placed at the bottom of the rear delt and has been shown to generate greater levels of max strength when compared with other types of squat positions.